smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 - Domains and DNS : A domain is the host name or address of a website that users type in their browser url area to visit that website.
   - DNS is short for Domain Name System which essentially translates website domain names into IP addresses.
 It is a global network of servers that acts like a giant directory to convert domain names into IP addresses & vice versa.

 - Explain how each technology has contributed to the development of the internet: Each technology has vastly increased the development of the internet.
-As computers, mobile phones and all other types of devices have better technology and applications with the ability to access the internet, all will be assigned IP addresses, sending / receiving increased amount of data packets, which results in the need for better routers, so devices can access more & more domain names which results in the need for better DNS servers.
+As computers, mobile phones and all other types of devices have better technology with applications to access the internet, all these devices will be assigned IP addresses.
+This continually increases the amount of data packets being sent & received, which  will always result in the need for better routers & technology.
+The more devices are accessing more & more domain names, will also result in the need for better DNS servers.

 References:
 Yasar, K., 2023.
 Definition: Network packet.
 [Online]